 If left untreated, periodontal disease, also known as gum disease, can have a devastating effect on your oral health.
 But it can also affect your heart and respiratory system.
 Gum disease can also cause complications if you live with diabetes.
 If you have noticed the signs of gum disease, call Sierra Oaks Dental to talk with our dentists about our periodontal treatments in Sacramento, California.
-To plan your visit with Dr. Peter Kim, Dr. William Altig or Dr. Eric Gregg, call (916) 481-2000 today.
+To plan your visit with Dr. Peter Kim or Dr. William Altig, call (916) 481-2000 today.

 What Is Periodontics?

 While many patients usually associate dentistry with their teeth, dentistry addresses other parts of the mouth as well.
 Periodontics is aimed at the gums and other related soft tissues of the mouth.
 Periodontic treatments are meant to prevent, diagnose, and treat any problems and diseases in the gum tissue.
 We provide periodontics at our office to keep your smile in good health and restore its good health if necessary.

 While periodontics is perhaps mostly focused on periodontal disease and treatment, it also includes the careful placement of dental implants.
 Due to its advanced methodology and need for good installation in the gum tissue, dental implant placement requires advanced training and understanding of the periodontium.

 Gum disease, or periodontal disease, is severe inflammation and infection of the gums caused by bacterial and plaque build-up that has been present for too long.
 When bacteria and plaque are not brushed or flossed away adequately or quickly, they can irritate the gum tissue and cause bleeding or tenderness.
 When the disease reaches too far below the gumline, it may cause gum recession and possibly tooth or bone loss.
 Periodontics can prevent this advanced stage of gum disease or stop it from progressing too far.